dusan312/master_thesis/README.md

-In order to start training, change the hyperparameters inside the main.py file, and then run it with opotional second argument "--gpu1" if you want to run it on cuda device with index 0.
+In order to start training, change the hyperparameters inside the main.py file, and then run it with opotional second argument "--gpu1" if you want to run it on cuda device with index 0, otherwise it will be runed on cuda device with index 1.

 Hyperparameters: